IntendaUK/opus-ui-language-server/README.md

 # Opus UI Language Server

+#### Code IntelliSense and linter for use when building pure Opus UI applications via JSON files

+---

 ## Overview

-The Opus UI Language Server is a tool designed to aid developers when building pure [Opus UI](https://github.com/IntendaUK/opus-ui) applications.
+The Opus UI Language Server is a tool designed to aid developers when building pure [Opus UI](https://opus-ui.com) applications.
 It enables features such as auto-completion, syntax highlighting, and error checking amongst other language server features to streamline the development process.

 ## Supported Clients